 Of all the group therapy ideas, practicing communication is one of the most important.
 People have to know how to express themselves clearly and definitively.
 In fact, many rehab centers play communication-building games to show people the importance of effective communication.

 One such game involves people sitting in a circle.
 One person gets a message that they have to pass on to the person to their left.
 The message goes all the way around the room and back to the original person.
 The goal is for the message to be the same when it reaches the end of the circle.

 Most people have role models in their lives.
-Maybe their role models are people they know personally or are TV personalities.
+Maybe their role models are people they know personally or are television personalities.
 Regardless, it’s crucial for them to discuss their role models in a group setting.
 Sometimes, they learn that their role models aren’t the best people to look up to.